-Alberti is currently enrolled at the University of North Carolina at Greensboro, pursuing a Master’s degree in Music Education with a post-baccalaureate certificate in Nonprofit Management.
-He is an alumnus of Appalachian State University, where he holds a Bachelor of Music in Music Education and a minor in Psychology.
+Alberti earned his Master’s degree in Music Education with a post-baccalaureate certificate in Nonprofit Management from the University of North Carolina at Greensboro in 2020.
+He is also an alumnus of Appalachian State University, where he holds a Bachelor of Music in Music Education and a minor in Psychology.
 Alberti is an active researcher in the field of music, with interests ranging from theory pedagogy, a cappella, music psychology, and music education.
 Alberti has presented his findings with NAfME, the College Music Society, and the National Conference of Undergraduate Research.

 Email Alex at [email protected]

 Bailey Rose (Bailey, he/him) is an active music educator, conductor, and saxophonist living in Cary, NC.
 Bailey currently holds the position of Director of Instrumental Music at Longleaf School of the Arts in Raleigh, NC.
 Prior to his appointment at Longleaf, Bailey served for three years as Director of Bands at North Lenoir High School in La Grange, NC.
 Bailey has taught numerous courses including: concert band, wind ensemble, orchestra, music history, jazz ensemble, marching arts, AP Music Theory, and the psychology and philosophy of music.

 Bailey earned a Master of Music degree in Instrumental Conducting (2021) and a Bachelor of Music degree in Music Education, cum laude (2016) from East Carolina University where he studied conducting with Dr. Bill Staub and Dr. Scott Carter, saxophone with Dr. Jeff Bair, and music education with Dr. Greg Hurley, Dr. Cynthia Wagoner, and Dr. Jay Juchniewicz.
 In 2012, Bailey was selected as a Maynard Scholar by the College of Education.